cmclellen/cmclellen.github.io/resume.markdown

       - characteristics:
         - Migration of several of their middle tier applications from WebMethods to a C#.NET WebAPI solution.
         - Drove TDD and achieved ~90% code coverage.
-        - Developed numerous NodeJs AWS Lambda's'.
+        - Developed numerous NodeJs based AWS Lambdas to process messages published to SQS and SNS.
         - Developed several Angular SPAs that securely integrated with various APIs over HTTPS using JWT tokens with OAuth2.

   - company: Emprevo